futursolo/pai/README.md

 Since different application may require different ROCm or One-API versions, this creates compatibility issues when trying to run multiple applications on the same machine.

-This project solves this issue by packaging all necessary dependencies in the docker container and provides images that can be executed with a single `docker run` command.
+This project solves this issue by packaging all necessary dependencies in the container and provides images that can be executed with a single `docker run` command.

-Unless specified otherwise, it should work with the `xe` or `amdgpu` driver from the mainline kernel.
+Unless specified otherwise, it should work with the `xe` or `amdgpu` driver from the mainline linux kernel.
 Vendor drivers are optional.

 ### Supported Variants